 This top-tier customer service comes paired with a low 0.03% APY, though you can boost that rate to as high as 0.06% if you’re a part of the Preferred Rewards program.
-Be prepared to have at least $100 to deposit in order to open your Rewards Savings account.
+Be prepared to have at least $100 to deposit in order to open your Advantage Savings account.

 Account holders must initially pay an $8 monthly fee.
 However, if you meet any of these prerequisites, Bank of America will waive the charge:

 - Retain an average daily balance of no less than $500